Mr. Eastman serves as the firm’s managing partner, and is licensed to practice law in California, Oregon, and Texas.

 Most Class B felonies can be set aside, but, in addition to the general requirements above, setting aside Class B felonies have these additional rules:

-You may not set aside a conviction for a Firearm Used in a Felony (ORS 166.429)
+- You may not set aside a conviction for a Firearm Used in a Felony (ORS 166.429)

-The waiting period is 20 years since you finished your sentence or were released from prison
+- The waiting period is 20 years since you finished your sentence or were released from prison

 - You cannot have been arrested, cited, charged, or convicted of a new criminal offense since your original conviction (without considering minor traffic offenses).

 Class C felonies and misdemeanors are generally much easier to set aside than the higher-level felonies discussed above.
 The following rules apply to setting aside both levels of offenses:

-If you only have one conviction on your record, you must wait three years since your conviction
+- If you only have one conviction on your record, you must wait three years since your conviction

-If you have more than one conviction on your record, you must wait ten years since completing the sentence for your most recent conviction and
+- If you have more than one conviction on your record, you must wait ten years since completing the sentence for your most recent conviction and

 - If your probation was revoked, you must wait ten years since the date your probation was revoked.

 Please note that, if you were convicted of a Class C felony and do not satisfy the three additional rules above, you may still apply to have your felony reduced to a misdemeanor before the required waiting period is over.
 You can learn more about felony reductions by visiting our firm’s Felony Reduction page.

 As an initial matter, you need to understand what constitutes a "conviction."
 Most motor vehicle citations and convictions are not considered convictions under this rule, but vehicle-related criminal convictions like Driving Under the Influence count.

-A single violation (not including motor vehicle violations) within the last 10 years does not count.
+- A single violation (not including motor vehicle violations) within the last 10 years does not count.
 Misdemeanors and felonies are not violations.
 For example, a violation for possession of marijuana would not constitute a conviction.

-If you have multiple counts on the same case, each count resulting in a conviction counts as a conviction.
+- If you have multiple counts on the same case, each count resulting in a conviction counts as a conviction.

-Set-aside convictions count as convictions for these purposes
+- Set-aside convictions count as convictions for these purposes

 3. Rules for Setting Aside Marijuana Convictionsarrow_drop_down

 With the passage of Senate Bill 420, Oregon’s new laws expand which marijuana crimes can be set aside using the method described in our Marijuana Conviction Set Aside page.
 Even if you are ineligible for the method, the new law also changes the rules for the standard set-aside method on this page.
 In most cases, these changes should make it easier for many to qualify, and include:

-Instead of using the level of offense you were originally convicted of, use the level of offense that the same crime would have after Oregon legalized the recreational use of marijuana (April 21, 2017) and
+- Instead of using the level of offense you were originally convicted of, use the level of offense that the same crime would have after Oregon legalized the recreational use of marijuana (April 21, 2017) and

 - If the offense is no longer a crime, treat it as a Class C Misdemeanor when applying the standard set aside rules contained in ORS 137.225.